nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 **A**: Transfer a copy of your save file to your other device and place it in `[JAR FILE LOCATION]/data/Sherpass.json`

+## Glossary

+* *Parameter* - A parameter is the means by which a value is passed to the command processing program.
+* *Extraneous* - Something that is unnecessary or irrelevant.
 ## Command Summary

 | Action                        | Format, Examples                                                                                                                                                             |